British art, British paintings, and British artists and contemporary art - Artist CV's

 Andrew Macara was born in Derbyshire in 1944.
 Although Andrew Macara studied contemporary modern British Art for a short period with Leonard Fuller at the St Ives School of Painting he considers himself a self taught artist.

 Today Andrew Macara has one of the most distinctive styles of present day contemporary British Artists and has enjoyed considerable success.
-Macara was elected a member of the Royal Society of British Artists in 1981.
-Then in 1984 Andrew was elected to the New English Art Club having been elected in 1984
+He is a member of the prestigous New English Art Club having been elected in 1984